fourlastor-jams/into-the-wip/documents/Art/Character Design Document.md

 * Opposing concept?

 ## Pokemons
-Each pokemon is assigned _one or two_ of the five types.
+Each monster belongs to _one or two_ of the five `types` below.

 ### Alien
-No one knows when or where these creatures came from.
+No one knows when or where these `serene` creatures came from.
 They are `long and elegant` with multiple tendrils.
 They have `smooth` `pink` skin.
+They are in stark contrast to the raging Kaiju monsters.

 ### Ancient